Skip to main content

 Funded ADA is not synonymous with actual ADA.
 Funded ADA is calculated using the district’s average actual ADA over the three previous years, the prior year actual ADA or the current year actual ADA, whichever is highest.
 The three-year average includes artificially high proxy ADA for the 2021/2022 year.

 Higher attendance rates have a positive impact on academic success and are critical to the financial health of the district.
 Each 1% of attendance change translates to about $1 million in ongoing LCFF revenue.
+In 2019/2020, Lompoc attendance rates were over 93%.
+During the following three years, attendance dropped to 89%.
+Last year, LUSD schools began an attendance campaign resulting in improved attendance.
+In 2025/2026, we project that LUSD attendance rates will be 92%.

 Funded ADA for 2025-26